|

 by all sorts of details, technical stuff and contradictory

 advice.
-This stops them from trying and from getting adventurous.
+This stops them from trying and from being adventurous.

 They do not know that playing records is in fact very easy.